How To Create Safe Spaces for the Elderly

 Go Vegan With Your Accessories- Including Your Fabrics

 Not only are they more kind to the environment and its inhabitants, but some of them are also better.
 Organic cotton is lighter, more breathable and easier to take care of (think washing them).
 This eases the burden of care on seniors who may have impaired abilities and also promotes great ventilation.
 More specific to the needs of seniors, it is important to keep your decor thoughtful and avoid buildup and clutter.
-This means possibly adopting a minimalist attitude to avoid trip hazards and give free flow for navigation with the use of potential walking and movement aids.
+This means possibly adopting a minimalist attitude to avoid trip hazards.

 Boost Your Lighting With Sustainable Options